 Principles the Court applies on a variation application

 There are certain principles that the Courts will adhere to whenever they are looking at varying a Financial Order.
-In general, the Courts have a broad discretion as to how they are looking at the case, but this does not mean that you can simply re-litigate the case.
+In general, the Courts have broad discretion as to how they are looking at the case, but this does not mean that you can simply re-litigate the case.
 Unless you present the Court with very compelling grounds as to why the Order needs to change, your application will be refused.
-If your application is completely without merits, it will be struck off even before you have the chance to present your case.
+If your application is complete without merits, it will be struck off even before you have the chance to present your case.

 The principal factors the Court will look at are the following: